Trust-Based Estate Planning

 Your plan will also include a revocable living trust.
 A revocable living trust is a private contract made between you (the trust maker) and the trustee.
 It is for your benefit as the beneficiary.

 During your lifetime, you will have the authority to make decisions about the property within the trust.
 If you become incapacitated, the person named as your disability trustee will then take over making decisions.

-The revocable living trust will include a detailed list of instructions regarding the following elements:
+A revocable living trust attorney can help you create a living trust that includes a detailed list of instructions regarding the following elements:

 - What happens while you are alive and healthy

 - What happens if you become mentally incapacitated